Video tutorials

 Step 2:

-Click on the Radiation field icon .
+Click on Radiation field.

 Step 3:

-Introduce the inputs of the test.
+Enter the inputs for the calculation:

 Radiation field: input